ringing-lib/ringing-lib-python/docs/source/classes/row.rst

 .. class:: Group(generator[, generator[, ...]])

-   Generates a group of changes.
+   Generates a group of rows.

    Once created, groups can be tested for membership or iterated over using the ``in`` operator (and hence converted to lists via ``list()``).
+   Groups are immutable.

    :param generator: generators for the group (rows)
    :type generator: :class:`Row` or int or string